Birbwell/simq/README.md

 }
 ```

 This creates a SimqWorker that is able to create 5 threads that run `worker_function`.
 The parameters `val1` and `val2` are sent to be processed, returning `result_id`.
-After some time, the results of the job can be retrieved with `wc.get(result_id)`.
+After some time, the results of the job can be retrieved with `sc.get(result_id)`.

 # Known Issues